What is the difference between active and restorative yoga?

 • Want to combine cardiovascular benefits with flexibility training

-Choose restorative yoga when you’re:
+Choose restorative yoga practices when you’re:

 • Feeling overwhelmed or stressed